racketprogram/tinder-matching-system/README.md

 - `POST /query_single_people`: Retrieve possible matches for a user.
 - `POST /remove_single_person`: Remove a user from the system.

+## API Documentation

+The `swagger.yaml` file contains the definitions and details of the Matching System API.
+For the complete API specifications, please refer to the Swagger documentation provided:

+- [View Swagger API Specification](swagger.yaml) (local link to the `swagger.yaml` file)
+- For more information about Swagger, visit the [Swagger Official Website](https://swagger.io/).

 ## Components

 - **HTTP Server**: Serves as the entry point for incoming HTTP requests, routing them to appropriate handlers.